cado-security/product-help/docs/cado-response/integrations/phantom.md

 When on the Phantom platform navigate to **Apps**.
 Here you can install and configure Cado Response on Phantom.
 You will need the following to complete these steps:

-- Cado Response tarball or rpm
+- Cado Response tarball which can be downloaded **[here](https://cado-public-access.s3.amazonaws.com/phantom-integration/phantom_cadoresponse_0-9-0.tgz)**
 - URL to Cado Response followed by `/api/v2`
 - API Access Key

 To install Cado Response on Phantom you need to click the **INSTALL APP** button in the top right of the page.
-You need to upload the Cado Response tarball or rpm and click **INSTALL**.
+You need to upload the Cado Response tarball and click **INSTALL**.

 If you have successfully installed the Cado Response App you will see it under your **Unconfigured Apps**.
 Click **CONFIGURE NEW ASSET** on the Cado Response App.
 Fill in the Asset Info fields with a name and description.
 Navigate to Asset Settings and input your URL for the response platform and your **Access token** you generated earlier. **SAVE** and **TEST CONNECTIVITY**.
 If all is successful you should have a Test Connectivity Passed message.